 The night?s entertainment will feature authentic hula dancers, bingo, blackjack and poker.
 The Community Foundation has obtained a state charitable gaming license (No. 149139) for the event, so winners may take away cash.
 A silent auction will be held and door prizes awarded.

 Dinner will be catered by Country Classics.
 The menu will feature Hawaiian-style food, including fish, pork, cole slaw, baked beans, macaroni and cheese and dessert.
 Hawaiian-themed cocktails will be served along with current favorites at the Tiki Bar.

-The event?s Big Kahuna sponsor includes Duke Energy, while the Diamond Head sponsor is Hancock’s Drug Store.
+The event?s Big Kahuna sponsors include Blue & Co., Duke Energy and New Washington State Bank.
+Our Diamond Head sponsors are Hancock?s Drug Store, Ivy Tech Foundation, Payne Law Office, Scott County School District 1, and Scott County School District 2.
+Our Hang Ten sponsor is Scott Memorial Health.
 Sponsors are still needed to help ensure a successful event.
 To get a list of sponsorship levels and benefits, you may contact the Scott County Community Foundation at 812-752-2057 or email firstname.lastname@example.org.

 Through a matching grant opportunity from Lilly Endowment, all proceeds from the event will be matched 50 cents for every dollar.
 Your support of the Foundation?s fundraiser will help support their mission and programs.